10 questions about the menopause answered

 While there is no cure for the menopause, there are a variety of treatments to manage the symptoms.

-If you suffer from uncomfortable symptoms, there are treatments available to manage the symptoms and bring relief.
+If you experience uncomfortable symptoms, there are treatments available to help manage them and bring relief.

 Hormone replacement therapy (HRT) is a common menopause treatment that's available online.